citizenlab/chat-censorship/README.md

 ## Live-streaming apps

+The research below tracks hourly changes to censorship in three different live streaming apps in China:  YY, Sina Show, and 9158; and documents the keywords censored by GuaGua, which does not include a mechanism for downloading updates to its censorship blacklists.
+Overall, our live-streaming data consists of over 20,000 blacklisted keywords.

 * [Every Rose Has Its Thorn: Censorship and Surveillance on Social Video Platforms in China](https://www.usenix.org/conference/foci15/workshop-program/presentation/knockel)

 * [Harmonized Histories?
 A year of fragmented censorship across Chinese live streaming applications](https://netalert.me/assets/harmonized-histories/harmonized-histories.pdf)